 $13 million in Calgary Centre to build or upgrade performance and rehearsal spaces, and buy new equipment.
 Recipients include the National Music Centre, Folk Festival Society of Calgary, Shakespeare by the Bow, and many more.
 Visit my Arts page for details.

 $10.5 million for infrastructure to prevent flooding and damage in Calgary.
 This includes upgrades to groundwater and stormwater infrastructure, a flood protection berm, and a new pump station.
 For comparison, between 2006 and 2014, Infrastructure Canada invested $0 in Calgary flood mitigation.
+Visit my Flood Mitigation page for more details.

 © 2018 Kent Hehr.
 All rights reserved.